varun-raj/JSONTranslator/README.md

 # JSON Translator
 This project is mainly to help developers translate their JSON files which is commonly issed for localization.
+It also support any level of nested JSON files.

 ### How to use.
 __Step 1__